danprince/danthedev.com/posts/2021-01-04-web-dev-without-tools.md

 ## Dependencies
 Traditionally, using other people's code has required some combination of [npm][npm] and [yarn][yarn] to download those modules (and their dependencies) from the npm registry.
 By default, those modules (and their dependencies) can [execute arbitrary code](https://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability) on your machine after installation, so there's a lot of trust involved when you hit install.

-(If you use npm at all, then you should probably run `npm config set ignore-scripts true` unless you want to feel [very silly one day](https://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability)).

 You can bypass npm entirely by importing your dependencies directly from a CDN instead.
 I like to use [Skypack][skypack] and [UNPKG][unpkg].